 Purpose 2: Hidden purpose.
 When simulating expertise, instructors and students should also take into account the actual context of the writing assignment prompt: it’s given to the student as part of a college writing course.
 The outcomes for that course shape the kinds of assignments an instructor chooses, as well as how they’re assessed.
 The hidden or implied purpose is therefore the course objectives the student is expected to demonstrate, including techniques such as developing a thesis, providing support, synthesizing research, and writing with sources.

 College writing assignments can thus have multiple purposes.
 The more attuned a student is to why they’re being tasked with certain assignments, the more their writing will matter, both for them and others.

 It also helps if instructors make it clear to students why they’re given certain tasks.
 College essays stretch a student to practice certain techniques that do transfer, but students rightly become frustrated when this contextual information is not obvious.

 III.
 Audience: Who will help respond to the exigency?

 As with the section on purpose above, audience has a straightforward relation to the exigency: it’s the reader, listener, or viewer whom the author expects to help solve the problem.

 This sensitivity to an audience should help students better appreciate why writing programs emphasize the importance of writing for readers.
 Journaling and some creative writing situations might have an audience of just one (you, the writer), but most rhetorical situations expect the writer to craft their message in such a way that it appeals to a clearly defined audience.

 Writing with an intended audience in mind is one of the most important. factors a writer will consider.
 It impacts everything in a writing course, from the assignments themselves to the peer review process.
-Although there are many different types of audiences, it can help to lump them into three very broad categories:
+Although there are many different types of audiences, it can help to lump them into two very broad categories: